authorizerdev/authorizer-js/README.md

 - [CommonJS(cjs)](https://flaviocopes.com/commonjs/) build for NodeJS version that don't support ES Modules
 - [ESM (ES Modules)](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) build for modern javascript standard, i.e. ES Modules

-# Migration from 1.x -> 2.x
+# Migration Guide from 1.x -> 2.x

 `2.x` version of `@authorizerdev/authorizer-js` has a uniform response structure that will help your applications to get right error codes and success response.
-Methods here have `{data, errors}` as response object for methods of this library
+Methods here have `{data, errors}` as response objects for methods of this library.

+For `1.x` version of this library you can get only data in response and error would be thrown so you had to handle that in catch.

+---

 All the above versions require `Authorizer` instance to be instantiated and used.
 Instance constructor requires an object with the following keys